Top 10 dynamic application security testing (DAST) tools for 2025

 8. Black Duck DAST tools

 Black Duck, formerly known as Synopsys, offers two DAST products: Continuous Dynamic and Polaris fAST Dynamic.
 Continuous Dynamic is a DAST tool designed to identify security vulnerabilities in web applications by using automated scanning and analysis.
-Polaris fAST Dynamic is a separate DAST solution that focuses on streamlining the testing process for web applications, aiming to provide efficient and scalable security testing within agile development environments.
+Polaris fAST Dynamic is a separate DAST solution that focuses on streamlining the testing process for web applications.

 9. Veracode Dynamic Analysis

-Veracode’s cloud-based DAST solution offers continuous security testing for web applications and APIs through automated vulnerability detection, integration with CI/CD pipelines, and regular scanning cycles for ongoing protection.
-It provides detailed vulnerability assessments with remediation guidance, making it suitable for enterprises with stringent compliance requirements.
-It complements SAST tools and IAST methodologies for a holistic cybersecurity strategy, claiming comprehensive security coverage for development teams.
+Veracode‘s DAST solution offers continuous security testing through automated vulnerability detection, CI/CD integration, and regular scanning for ongoing protection, making it suitable for enterprises with stringent compliance requirements.

 10. ZAP by Checkmarx (formerly OWASP ZAP)

-ZAP (Zed Attack Proxy) is an open-source tool widely used by security teams and developers, and it currently sponsored by Checkmarx.
-While versatile, it is primarily suited for smaller projects, learning purposes, and penetration testing rather than large-scale enterprise deployments.
-It provides a suite of penetration testing features, making it a popular choice for organizations that are looking for a free web application security scanner to customize and don’t require high levels of accuracy or automation.
-While it requires more manual configuration than enterprise tools, its extensibility and strong community support make it a staple application security tool.
+ZAP (Zed Attack Proxy) is an open-source tool primarily suited for smaller projects, learning purposes, and penetration testing rather than large-scale enterprise deployments.
+It requires more manual configuration than enterprise tools but offers extensibility and strong community support.
 Several commercial DAST tools are based on ZAP.

 Key features to look for in an enterprise DAST tool

-When selecting a DAST tool that you intend to run in enterprise environments and on an enterprise scale, check if the following features are provided and match your specific needs:
+When selecting a DAST tool that you intend to run in enterprise environments and on an enterprise scale, check if the following functionality is provided and matches your specific needs:

-• Exploitability confirmation: Verifies vulnerabilities to minimize false positives
+• Automated proof of exploit: Verifies vulnerabilities to eliminate false positives

-• Compliance auditing and reporting: Helps meet regulatory requirements like PCI DSS, ISO 27001, SOC2, or HIPAA
+• Compliance reporting: Helps meet regulatory requirements like PCI DSS, ISO 27001, SOC2, or HIPAA

 Get the free AppSec Buyer’s Guide and detailed DAST checklist